 What is business interruption insurance?

-That's largely because many business owners mistakenly believe that other insurances such as stand-alone buildings and contents policies will take care of everything if their operations are interrupted by events such as break-ins, floods or fires.
+This is largely because many business owners mistakenly believe that other insurances, such as stand-alone buildings and contents policies, will take care of everything if their operations are interrupted by events such as break-ins, floods or fires.

-However, while buildings and contents policies will usually put the initial damage right eventually, they make no allowance for the consequential financial losses your business will sustain in what can often be a long term interruption in your trading.
-In fact, for many businesses without BI cover, an event that starts with business interruption can often lead to a business termination.
+However, while buildings and contents policies will usually put the initial damage right eventually, they make no allowance for the consequential financial losses your business will sustain in what can often be a long-term interruption in your trading.
+In fact, for many businesses without BI cover, an event that starts with business interruption can lead to a business termination.

-Well, stock can be replaced, eventually, as can computers.
-Yet a flooded building will often need at least two months to dry out, and in the case of a severe flood may take more than six months to be habitable again.
+Stock can eventually be replaced, as can computers and other physical objects you rely on.
+But a flooded building will often need at least two months to dry out, and in the case of a severe flood, it may take more than six months to be habitable again.
 Specialist machinery can sometimes take just as long to replace.
 If you cannot operate in the interim, you will lose revenue, possibly run out of money, and probably lose irreplaceable staff as well as valuable customers.

 Is business interruption insurance a necessity?

 Whether you need business interruption insurance or not depends upon a number of factors.
 If you're sure that a fire burning your premises down would barely affect your ability to trade – because you could be operating again in days from serviced offices, for example – it may not be necessary for you.

 However, if you carry a lot of stock, or require substantial premises in order to operate, business interruption insurance could be the only way to stay in business long enough to get back on your feet.

 You also have to consider factors such as customer loyalty.
 If you're sure that you could survive being closed for a few weeks and then pick up where you left off, that's great.
 The trouble is that even the most loyal customers will find new suppliers when you can't help them, and while you might be trading again after a couple of months, the consequential cost of lost customers and sales in the long term could be insurmountable.